bitsofcotton/p2/README.md

 However, these are only from theoretical reason, so we don't test because they're harmful enough with our environment.

+# The bothside controller condition
+If there's controllers on the stream bothside and the both predictors' algorithm is open (or not), we need the condition PRNG depend correct-fail better ratio on predictions.
+If the predictors doesn't worse sensitive on the PRNG ones, the jammer can jam out us easily.

+So the best of our effort could be: to select better condition after the stream and the predictor often returns correct result better than failed result on some better ratio.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU